Building Module 6 · CLI Tools Setup

 What is Claude Code?

 Claude Code is Anthropic’s command-line AI agent.
-It runs in your terminal, reads your entire project, and can plan, write, edit, and debug code across multiple files autonomously.
+It runs in your terminal, can inspect files in your project directory, and uses a large context window to reason across many files — planning, writing, editing, and debugging code autonomously.

 Key features: